gensx-inc/gensx/README.md

 [![Website](https://img.shields.io/badge/Visit-gensx.dev-orange)](https://gensx.dev)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-[GenSX](https://gensx.dev/overview/) is a simple typescript framework for building complex LLM applications.
-It’s built around functional, reusable components that are composed using JSX to create and orchestrate workflows.
+[GenSX](https://gensx.dev/) is a simple typescript framework for building complex LLM applications.
+It's built around functional, reusable components that are composed to create and orchestrate workflows.

+Built for backend development, GenSX is designed to make it easy to build powerful LLM workflows that can be turned into REST APIs or integrated into existing applications.

 ## Why GenSX?